daronphang/programming-resources/architectures/data-systems/_data-systems.md

 Reliability means making systems work correctly, even when faults occur.
 Expectations include:

-- Application performs the function that the user expects.
+- Application performs the function that the user expects
-- Can tolerate user making mistakes or using software in unexpected ways.
+- Can tolerate user making mistakes or using software in unexpected ways
-- Performance is good enough for the required use case.
+- Performance is good enough for the required use case
-- System prevents any unauthorized access and abuse.
+- System prevents any unauthorized access and abuse

 ### Faults